Back in 2009 I did quite a lot of running and followed a pretty strict diet.

 In other words, my body was changing the way it dealt with the calories that entered my body.

 Examples of such outcomes can be found with ease.
 Consider this: when Ray Cronise, a material scientist at NASA, heard that Phelps consumed 12,000 calories per day, he couldn’t believe his ears.
-The calories in, calories out theory told him that to do so and not become morbidly obese simply wasn’t possible.
+To do so and not become morbidly obese surely wasn’t possible.
 The following excerpts are from The Four Hour Body:

 In order for Phelps to burn those kinds of calories above and beyond what his resting metabolic rate was…he would have to sustain more than 10 hours of continuous butterfly every day.
 Not even he can do that.